Baron of Renfrew (title)

-In Scotland, barons hold feudal titles, not peerages: a Scottish lord of Parliament equates to an English or British baron.
+In Scotland, barons hold titles in the Baronage of Scotland, not peerages: a Scottish Lord of Parliament equates to an English or British baron.
 Some, however, claim that the Act of 1469 effectively elevated the Barony of Renfrew to the dignity of a peerage.
 Others suggest that the barony became a peerage upon the Union of the Crowns in 1603.
-Finally, some scholars argue that the uncertainty surrounding the text of the 1469 Act leaves the barony as only a feudal dignity, not a peerage dignity.
+Finally, some scholars argue that the uncertainty surrounding the text of the 1469 Act leaves the barony as only a baronage dignity, not a peerage dignity.
 The official position is given in Hansard (House of Lords – written answers) for 18 May 1999: "The Barony of Renfrew is not a peerage dignity at all; it is a feudal or minor barony of Scotland."
+Note that since the abolition of feudalism in 2004 these feudal titles became personal baronage titles.

 The title of Lord Renfrew was used by the traveling Prince of Wales, later King Edward VII, and by Prince Edward, Duke of Rothesay, later King Edward VIII and then Duke of Windsor, when he traveled in a private capacity or when he wished to pay visits 'incognito'.

 In the early stages of her relationship with the then Prince of Wales Charles, Diana Spencer gave "Charles Renfrew" to her friends as the name of the man she was dating.